Podcast conversation with Sean Crosby.

 • Your non-refundable costs are $100k

-• A month before you are expected to leave, your #1 client’s IPO is delayed to the 5th day of your trip.
+• A month before you are expected to leave, your company’s IPO is delayed to the 5th day of your trip.
 You have to cancel the entire trip.

 What happens without travel insurance?